How to improve in your job

 “I am still learning.” – Michelangelo, at the age of 87.

 It doesn’t have to be something related to your job, it can be related to any of your interests or even something about yourself.
 The thought behind this is to keep expanding your mind and make you more confident; constantly coming across new concepts and perspectives can also inspire innovation and promote creative thinking.

-Level 3 is a mindset change; it takes more time to implement changes of that nature, as altering your thought pattern is not an easy process.
+You’ve come a long way and now it’s time for the hardest level – confronting yourself.
+Level 3 is a mindset change.
+It takes more time and effort to implement changes of that nature, as altering your thought pattern is not an easy process.
 (It’s worth it, though.)